rschmelter/build_something/notes.md

 - I can add materials, but I can't change materials
 - Errors don't display for materials or ProjectMaterials
 - REQUIRE project materials presence

-  test
+- Add ability to delete material from associaton and add material and pm test
 Test